 Tour this small, Italian-style town and the vineyards of the Nantes region.

 IES Abroad field trip destinations, activities, and length of stay may vary according to term and availability.

 The IES Abroad Nantes Center occupies two floors of a gorgeous 19th-century residential building located just steps from the historic center of Nantes and the Passage Pommeraye—a narrow passageway of galleries that fill three levels and is covered by a canopied glass ceiling.

 Thibaut de BerrangerIES Abroad Director

-Thibaut de Berranger holds a master's degree in International Relations and European Law from the Université Paris 2, a master's degree in Public Law from the Université de Nantes, and a Doctorate in Public Law from the Université de Nantes.
-He has been Associate Professor of Public and European Law at the University of Nantes since 1993, and his association with IES Abroad Nantes dates to 1988.
+Dr. Thibaut de Berranger has been the Director of the Study in Nantes program since 2004.
+He holds a master's degree in International Relations and European Law from the Université Paris 2, a master's degree in Public Law from the Université de Nantes, and a Doctorate in Public Law from the Université de Nantes.
+He has been Associate Professor of Public and European Law at the University of Nantes since 1993, Chair of the Institut de Préparation à l’Administration Générale (IPAG, 2009-2012) and his association with IES Abroad Nantes dates to 1988.
 He has published several articles and authored several books on the constitutions of European Union member states and their policies.

 IES Abroad Staff

-Béatrice de la BretescheSenior Academic, Accounting & Administrative Assistant
+Béatrice de la BretescheSenior Accountant and Academic & Administrative Coordinator